seancrowe/chili-custom-asset-browser-demo/testing/add_the_javascript.md

 document.getElementsByTagName("head")[0].appendChild(tag);
 ```

 Loading the JavaScript externally has the benefit of being able to keep all your documents in sync during JavaScript updates.
-However, it has the complexity of woring about CORS.
+However, it has the complexity of working about CORS.

 Overall you have three methods to the load the JavaScrip for the demo:
 - within the integration
 - in a document action using the entire script
 - in a document action to create a ``<script>`` tag to load the JavaScript externally

 ### [Next up 1.3 Launch The Customer Browser](https://seancrowe.github.io/chili-custom-asset-browser-demo/testing/launch_the_customer_browser.md)